dampoint - stock.adobe.com

 The company's success is partially due to AI, said CEO Kevin Gosschalk in an interview.

-Arkose Labs employs global telemetry and a challenge test that Gosschalk said is effective at completely stopping or significantly slowing prospective fraudsters, yet that actual human users can easily pass with a attempt pass rate of about 97%.
+Arkose Labs employs global telemetry and a challenge test that Gosschalk said is effective at completely stopping or significantly slowing prospective fraudsters, yet that actual human users can easily pass with a first attempt pass rate of about 97%.

 Essentially, Gosschalk said, Arkose can render 3D models in real time and ask the user to perform an action.
 The real-time generation makes it difficult for machine learning models to complete the action, which typically requires manual training to identify 3D models.
 The images switch quickly, as well; too fast to train a machine learning model on it, Gosschalk said.

 Arkose put other AI in cybersecurity measures in place, as well, and while Gosschalk acknowledged that it's possible for non-human users to break through them, it can be too slow for fraudulent bots.

 Kevin GosschalkCEO, Arkose Labs

 "The core philosophy of our code is, how do we make it more expensive to attack than the value of breaking through?" he said.

 Arkose Labs' own AI models learn with each attack, Gosschalk said, so that "every time we get attacked, we get better."

 Constantly evolving and advancing is important for AI in cybersecurity and fraud prevention companies, such as Arkose, as hackers are quick to develop ways around security measures.

 Cybersecurity AI circle